DestinyW/cs110-final-project-spr18/README.md

 ![Second Instructions Page](assets/Inst2.png?raw=true)

 #### 2.3 The Game Screen
 This is where the gameplay takes place.
 Frisbees are launched from the right of the screen and the player will use the arrow keys to move within the field.
-The player must moves to collect frisbees and avoid walls.
-Each time the dog fails to avoid a wall, its health bar will decrease by 1.
+The player must move to collect frisbees and avoid walls.
+Each time the dog fails to avoid a wall, its health  decreases by 1.

 ![](charts/GamePlay.png?raw=true)

 #### 2.4 The Game Over Menu
 ##### 2.4.1 Failure
-If the player runs out of health within the time limit then the gameplay ends and they are shown a screen that says “GAME OVER!”.
+If the player runs out of health within the time limit then gameplay ends and they are shown a screen that says “GAME OVER!”.
 There are 2 buttons: "Menu" which returns the player to the Main Menu and "Again" which starts the game again.

 ![](assets/LoseBG.png?raw=true)